RRetelnist

 Timestamp

-Source (rule ID or analyst ID)
+Source (rule or analyst ID)

 Confidence score